LeKinaSa/comp-javaminus/README.md

 ### SUMMARY
 (Describe what your tool does and its main features.)
+Our compiler compiles code. ???

 ### DEALING WITH SYNTACTIC ERRORS
+The grammar used is mostly LL(1), only using a lookahead of 2 to differentiate between a `VarDeclaration` and a `Statement`; it also doesn't allow `Identifier;` to be obtained from `Statement`.
+It has error handling for while loops, only exiting at the end of the analysis.
+It respects the operator precedence.

 (Describe how the syntactic error recovery of your tool works.
 Does it exit after the first error?)

 ### SEMANTIC ANALYSIS